aztecweb/aztlan-docs/docs/structure.md

 The `themes` directory contains all availables themes.

 ### wp-packages
-The `wp-packages` directory contains all themes and plugins insatlled via [WordPress Packagist](https://wpackagist.org/).
+The `wp-packages` directory contains all themes and plugins installed via [WordPress Packagist](https://wpackagist.org/).

+ - `languages`: the directory contains translations for 3rd party themes and plugins;
+ - `mu-plugins`: the directory contains must-use plugins;
+ - `private`: the directory contains the plugins and themes ZIP files, they are activated on installation.